Categories

 Vercingetorix and Julius Caesar, painted by Lionel Royer in 1899.

-The Great Legacy of Julius Caesar’s Leadership
+Legacy of Julius Caesar’s Leadership

-Julius Caesar was a good leader because he knew how to talk to his soldiers and get them ready for battle.
+Julius Caesar’s leadership—notwithstanding these problems—and his military victories and political reforms laid the groundwork for the development and prosperity of the Roman Empire.
+Julius Caesar was overall a good leader when it came to his own people.
+He knew how to effectively communicate with his soldiers and prepare them for battle.
 Many military triumphs and the expansion of the Roman Empire can be attributed to Caesar’s willingness to take risks and make bold choices.

 1. Michael Colegrove ,2007.
 Distant Voices: Listening to the Leadership Lessons of the Past. iUniverse.
 ISBN 9780595472062.